 - thinning of the lining of your uterus

 - thickening of the lining of the uterus, often because of hormone replacement therapy (HRT)

 - polyps (growths) in the cervix or uterus

 Your doctor will want to do some investigations to find the cause of your bleeding.
 Let them know if you have noticed any changes going to the toilet, whether you have pain, have lost weight or whether you are on HRT (hormone replacement therapy).
 You may also want to check whether you need a cervical screening test.

 Some women may need to have an ultrasound, blood test or may be referred to a gynaecologist for further tests.

 Treatment will depend on what is causing the bleeding.
 It may involve medicines to control problems with the lining of the womb, or surgery to remove polyps.

 Not sure what to do next?

-If you are still concerned about bleeding after menopause, why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.
+If you are still concerned about bleeding after menopause, use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.